mrsarthak001/SCM_PROJECT/README.md

 7. The branch gets pushed to the developer's own server-side copy.
 8. The developer opens a pull request from the new branch to the 'official' repository.
 9. The pull request gets approved for merge and is merged into the original server-side repository

+FORKING v/s CLONING
+It's important to note that "forked" repositories and "forking" are not special operations.
+Forked repositories are created using the standard git clone command.
+Forked repositories are generally "server-side clones" and usually managed and hosted by a 3rd party Git service like Bitbucket.
+There is no unique Git command to create forked repositories.
+A clone operation is essentially a copy of a repository and its history.